solar-ml/aws-emr-msk/README.md

 - `IngestData` **task** state triggers a Lambda function [`ingest_data`](<src/lambda/ingest_data_lambda.py>) which gets necessary parameters from Parameter Store and executes the [`ingest_data.py`](<src/lambda/ingest_data_lambda.py>) script from S3 `bootstrap` bucket on an EMR Serverless cluster to consume data from a MSK topic.
 The function takes care of submitting the EMR job and returns the `job_id` for use downstream.
 If the function encounters an error, it will retry up to 6 times with an exponential backoff strategy.
 If all retries fail, it moves to the `NotifyFailure` state.

 - To submit PySpark job to the EMR Serverless Application, we use the `emr-serverless` API from the AWS SDK.
 We will need 4 values:
-  - (1) EMR Serverless Application’s `application-id`,
+  1. EMR Serverless Application’s `application-id`,
-  - (2) the ARN of your EMR Serverless Application’s execution IAM Role,
+  2. ARN of your EMR Serverless Application’s execution IAM Role,
   3. MSK Serverless bootstrap server (host and port), and
-  4. the name of your Amazon S3 Bootstrap bucket containing the Spark resources.
+  4. The name of your Amazon S3 Bootstrap bucket containing the Spark resources.

 - `WaitForIngestData` **wait** state pauses the state machine for the specified number of seconds in `$.wait_time` before moving to the next state. `$.wait_time` is passed as input parameter to the StepFunction by EventBridge script.
 This wait time is used to avoid polling the EMR job status too frequently.